m000/dtracker/README.md

 ------
 DataTracker is a tool for collecting high-fidelity data provenance from unmodified Linux programs.
 It is based on [Intel Pin][pin] _Dynamic Binary Instrumentation_ framework and [libdft][libdft] _Dynamic Taint Analysis_ library.
 The taint marks supported by the original libdft are of limited size and cannot provide adequate fidelity for use in provenance tracking.
 For this, DataTracker uses a [modified version][libdft-mod] of the library developed at [VU University Amsterdam][vu-cs].

-DataTracker was developed at VU University Amsterdam by Manolis Stamatogiannakis.
+DataTracker was developed at VU University Amsterdam by Manolis Stamatogiannakis and presented at IPAW14.
+You can get a [copy of the paper][paper-dare] from VU Digital Archive Repository ([VU-DARE][vu-dare]).
+We also have a [demo on YouTube][ipaw14-demo].
+Presentation slides available upon request.

 Requirements
 -------------